cunnyarc/CunnyBot/README.md

 # MoeBot
-A twitter bot that posts a moe picture every 30 minutes
+A twitter bot that posts a moe picture every hour